odoo/documentation/getting_started/documentation.rst

     triggers, sending reminders by emails, automating actions, etc.
     For very advanced automations, our project managers have access to Odoo developers.

+If any customization is needed, Odoo Studio App will be required.
+Customizations made through Odoo Studio App will be maintained and upgraded at each Odoo upgrade, at no extra cost.

+All time spent to perform these customizations by our Business Analysts will be deducted from your Success Pack.

+In case of customizations that would require a developer’s intervention, a recurring maintenance fee will be charged on the customer subscription, to cover maintenance and upgrade services.
+This cost will be based on hours spent by the developer: 4€ or $5/month, per hour of development will be added to the subscription fee.

+**Example:** a customization that took 2 hours of development will cost:
+2 hours deducted from the Success Pack for the customization development 2 * $5 = $10/month as recurring fee for the maintenance of this customization

 Implementation Methodology
 ==========================